pqb0/SocleCalculator/README.md

 # Calculation for $k$-th Socle Filtration using Sum of 4 partition Little Wood Coefficients.

 This is the code I have developed using formula for filtration.
+Based on work with professor penkov at